pathwaycom/pathway/examples/projects/web-scraping/README.md

 ### scraping_pathway.py

-This file integrates the scraper with Pathway:
+This file integrates the scraper with the Pathway Live Data Framework:

-1. **Connector**: Implements `NewsScraperSubject` that inherits from Pathway's `ConnectorSubject`
+1. **Connector**: Implements `NewsScraperSubject` that inherits from Pathway Live Data Framework's `ConnectorSubject`
 2. **Data Schema**: Defines a schema for article data with URL as primary key
 3. **Table**: Each article is stored as a row in the table
 4. **Pipeline**: Sets up a data pipeline that: